Tory Row Brewing Over New Schools Funding Deal

 “I’m now going back to the Schools Minister to say: ‘I don’t get this and I don’t think it’s particularly fair’.”

-MP for Altrincham and Sale West, Graham Brady, said the poorest schools in his constituency would become worse off.
+MP for Altrincham and Sale West Graham Brady said the poorest schools in his constituency would be hit by the funding change.

 “The whole point was to even out historical disparities.”